eciggaar/devops-workshop/openshift/3-Pipelines.md

 ## So what got deployed? :smiley:

-At this point we deployed our Vert.x java application to Openshift using a pipeline.
+At this point we deployed our Quarkus application to Openshift using a pipeline.
 Let's have a look at the application.
 For this,

 1. Switch tab to the OpenShift Web Console, open the 'Developer' view and select 'Topology'.
 Make sure the 'devops-workshop' project is selected.